-The impact of genetic drift can affect my farm, my planting plans, my certification, my income — not on just a few rows, but possibly on many acres.
+The impact of genetic drift can affect my farm, my planting plans, my certification, my income—not on just a few rows, but possibly on many acres.
 The scariest part of this reality is that the farmer won’t know if contamination has occurred until it’s too late, and then there is relatively little he can do to prevent it.
-To be prepared for the 2000 crop, organic farmers must start thinking of GMOs as being their problem too.
+To be prepared for next year’s crop, organic farmers must start to realize that GMOs are their problem, too.

 Genetic Drift Research

-A recent study by Catherine Moyes and Philip Dale, of the John Innes Institute in England, has elaborated on the role that genetically modified crop varieties may play in organic agriculture.
-They conclude that if genetically modified crops continue to be planted near where organic crops are produced, the possibility of contamination is probably unavoidable.
+A recent study by Catherine Moyes and Philip Dale of the John Innes Institute in England has elaborated on the role that genetically modified crop varieties may play in organic agriculture.
+They conclude that if genetically modified crops continue to be planted near organic crops, the possibility of contamination is probably unavoidable.
 Once genetically modified crops are released, they, like all crops, cannot be completely contained and are very likely to impact organic production systems.

 The current model of organic farming is based around a host of similar organic standards enforced by different certification agencies.
 It describes a production or a management system.
 If an organic farmer manages the farm in a certain way, avoids certain unacceptable inputs, employs certain planting plans and maintains careful records, then the farm is considered certifiable.
 Ideally, organic management is also an evolving thought process where the farmer learns to work with the natural system to solve problems, maximizing soil and crop health in a proactive and interactive manner.
 Certification and inspection are carried out according to internationally established and accepted procedures.
 Rarely is residue testing used to prove whether the management system has been effective in controlling chemical contamination.
 Ultimately, it is the integrity of the farmer that becomes the bottom line.
 If the farmer can prove a commitment to organic farm management, as performed according to the organic standards, then his products are considered organic.

 Tolerance and Testing